 The former oil boom town of Pithole, Pennsylvania, was listed in the National Register of Historic Places.
 The 1865 discovery of the Pithole Creek oilfield launched a drilling boom for the young U.S. petroleum industry, which had begun in nearby Titusville in 1859.
 Pithole oil production would lead to construction of the nation’s first oil pipeline.
 From beginning to end, the once famous boom town lasted about 500 days.
 Learn more in Oil Boom at Pithole Creek.

-Listen online to Remember When Wednesdays on the weekday morning radio show Exploring Energy from 9:05 a.m to 10 a.m.
+Listen online to “Remember When Wednesdays” on the weekday morning radio show Exploring Energy from 9:05 a.m to 10 a.m.
 (Eastern Time).
-Executive Director Bruce Wells calls in on the last Wednesday of each month.
-AOGHS welcomes sponsors to help maintain this website and preserve U.S. petroleum heritage.
-Please support our energy education mission with a tax-deductible donation today.
-Contact firstname.lastname@example.org for information on levels and types of available sponsorships. © 2017 Bruce A. Wells.
+Executive Director Bruce Wells and Volunteer Contributing Editor Kris Wells call in on the last Wednesday of each month.
+The American Oil & Gas Historical Society preserves U.S. petroleum history.
+Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
+Contact firstname.lastname@example.org. © 2020 Bruce A. Wells.